bouvet/iac-aws-terraform-workshop/README.md

 1. Uncomment the code in [lecture_2.tf](lecture_2.tf).
 2. Open the the [variables.tf](variables.tf) file and make sure the `s3_consumer_lambda_function_code_path` variable is pointing to the folder containing the python code for lecture 2.
 The path should be as follows: `./lambda_code/lecture_2`.
+3. Go to [lecture_2.tf](lecture_2.tf), find the aws lambda function configuration, under environment variables update the S3 bucket variable to point to the bucket name variable in [variables.tf](variables.tf).
-3. Preview the changes: `terraform plan`
+4. Preview the changes: `terraform plan`
-4. Deploy changes: `terraform apply`
+5. Deploy changes: `terraform apply`
-5. Upload a new file to the S3 bucket.
+6. Upload a new file to the S3 bucket.
-6. View logs:
+7. View logs:
    1. Open the Lambda function in the AWS Console.
    2. Click on monitoring and view the Lambda Function logs in CloudWatch.
-   3. Open the CloudWatch log stream, and you should see that our application has run and printed the upload event from S3.
+   3. Open the CloudWatch log stream, and you should see that our application has run and printed a message saying: `success!!!`.

 ### Lecture 3